GET STARTED

 Reintroducing your staff to the workplace – to a ‘new normal’ of work – requires a lot of planning.
 When creating a return-to-the-workplace plan, the critical areas to consider include the physical and psychological wellbeing of employees; practical workspace solutions to reduce reinfection; and maintaining high levels of communication to enhance employee engagement and performance.
 For guidance on developing an effective return-to-work strategy, check out ELMO’s eBook “How to make the new ‘normal’ great: Developing a successful return-to-the workplace strategy

-ELMO Cloud HR & Payroll can help business leaders manage their workforce, even while operating remotely.
+ELMO Software can help business leaders manage their workforce, even while operating remotely.
 As a cloud-based solution, ELMO helps employers manage their teams from anywhere at any time from a secure, centralised database.
 All employee-employer touchpoints are covered by ELMO’s suite, from ‘hire to retire’.
 This includes recruitment, onboarding, performance management, payroll, rostering / time & attendance, learning & development, and more.
 For further information, contact us.

 [1] “My staff don’t want to return to work – coming back after COVID-19”, HRD, May 2020